 Missing PB&J treats?
-If you have peanut allergies, here’s a fun breakfast you can enjoy: SunButter Jam Muffins, they are also gluten free and vegan!
+If you have peanut allergies, here’s a fun breakfast you can enjoy: Dairy Free SunButter Jam Muffins, they are also gluten free and egg free!

 I love Peanut Butter and Jelly sandwiches, but around our house we haven’t’ seen a peanut butter jelly sandwich in a long time.
 Between my kid’s peanut allergy and my intolerance to wheat and baker’s yeast, the closest thing I have come to a good PB&J has been an AB&J (almond butter jam) rice cake.
 Yummy still, but just not the same.

 I saw Allison’s recipe for Peanut Butter Jelly Muffins from Alli ‘n Sons blog and just knew I had to give them a whirl.
 I made some modifications to make these nut-free by using SunButter and I also made these gluten-free and allergy-friendly.

 I made the first batch on Saturday, tweaked the recipe and made a second batch on Sunday.
 These turned out yummy!
 They taste the best warm, so I like to warm the left-over muffins in the microwave for a few seconds.

 Recipe adapted from Alli ‘n Sons recipe for Peanut Butter Jelly Muffins

 If you have peanut allergies, here's a fun breakfast you can enjoy: Dairy Free SunButter Jam Muffins, they're also gluten free and egg free!